 3.1 Data Acquisition

-To better detect Sargassum in the Caribbean, Moderate Resolution Imaging Spectroradiometer (MODIS) Terra, and Medium Resolution Imaging Spectrometer (MERIS) Envisat imagery were obtained through FTP servers.
-The imagery for the MODIS Terra sensor from 2003 until March 2016 was accessed and downloaded via Level 1 and Atmosphere Archive and Distribution System (LAADS) web.
-Envisat MERIS imagery from 2002 to 2012 was accessed and downloaded via the European Space Agency’s (ESA) Merci Product Query.
+To better detect Sargassum in the Caribbean, Terra Moderate Resolution Imaging Spectroradiometer (MODIS), and Medium Resolution Imaging Spectrometer (MERIS) Envisat imagery were obtained through FTP servers.
+Level 1 imagery for the Terra MODIS sensor from 2003 until March 2016 was accessed and downloaded from the Atmosphere Archive and Distribution System (LAADS) web.
+Envisat MERIS imagery from 2002 to 2012 was accessed and downloaded via the European Space Agency (ESA) Merci Product Query.
 To understand Sargassum distribution and growth, oceanic variables were obtained from the NOAA Coastwatch Environmental Research Division’s Data Access Program (ERDDAP).
-The primary oceanic variables that were used in this project include: colored dissolved organic matter (CDOM), photosynthetically available radiation (PAR), chlorophyll-a (CHLA), primary productivity, wind stress, wind diffusivity, sea surface salinity, sea surface temperature (SST).
+The primary oceanic variables that were used in this project include: colored dissolved organic matter (CDOM), photosynthetically available radiation (PAR), chlorophyll-a (CHLA), primary productivity, wind stress, wind diffusivity, sea surface salinity, and sea surface temperature (SST).

 3.2 Data Processing

 After data acquisition, the MODIS imagery were rescaled from a 500 m resolution to a 250 m resolution and clipped to the extent of the Caribbean Sea.
 To reduce atmospheric noise, cloud masking was performed using Matlab’s Fmask function.
 Data processing of the MODIS imagery was automated using a Python script that calculates the Floating Algal Index (FAI) and Normalized Difference Vegetation Index (NDVI) to detect the presence of Sargassum.
-In addition, the Maximum Chlorophyll Index (MCI) was calculated for the MERIS imagery.
+In addition, the MCI was calculated for the MERIS imagery.
 A threshold value was determined for both indices that best represented Sargassum detection.
-The correlation between Sargassum presence oceanic variables was tested via Terrset Earth Trends Modeler (or spatial regression).
+The correlation between Sargassum presence and oceanic variables was tested via Terrset Earth Trends Modeler (or spatial regression).

 3.3 Data Analysis

-To better visualize the temporal distribution and pattern of Sargassum presence with the oceanic variables, monthly values were averaged and then plotted from 2002 until present via matplotlib, a Python library.
+To better visualize the temporal distribution and pattern of Sargassum presence with the oceanic variables, monthly values were averaged and then plotted from 2002 until March 2016 via matplotlib, a Python library.

 IV.
 Results & Discussion

 Figure 1.
-Detection of Sargassum slicks using MODIS Terra near Bermuda in December 2009 using various indices including: NIR/Red Band Ratio, NDVI, and FAI.
+Detection of Sargassum slicks using Terra MODIS near Bermuda in December 2009 using various indices including: NIR/Red Band Ratio, NDVI, and FAI.
 Compared with the Hu detection method (upper-left), all three detection methods were able to detect Sargassum strips at the same, or similar, locations.
 However, the NDVI (lower-right) exhibited more spectral noise than the FAI (upper-right).
 The detection of Sargassum using NIR/Red Band Ratio (lower-left) was less distinct than the other two methods.

 V. Conclusions